JoachimByrnesShay/dashboard-project2/README.md

 * in the user app (user/forms.py),helper text has been custom defined, including for username and and email

 * usernames have been rendered case-insensitive in this app (meaning, BILL == bill) to reflect a more typical real-life usage which restricts BILL and bill from coexisting in the app.
 This is handled at the model level by custom overriding models.CharField for username, and utilizing the get_prep_value method internal to it.
-For purposes of this app, emails also must be unique per user account and uniqueness also takes into account case-insensitivyt (BILL@gmail == bill@gmail).
+For purposes of this app, emails also must be unique per user account and uniqueness also takes into account case-insensitivity (BILL@gmail == bill@gmail).
 This is similarly handled at the model level with a cstom models.EmailField inheritance.
 Helper text reflects this, as well as that email domain must exist.

 * Some work has been done in github_dashboards/admin.py.
 PanelsCollectionAdmin class in admin.py uses ‘string_of_panels” method defined for the PanelsCollection class in models to represent <br> separated group of username/reponame being used for the panelcollection, using some truncation of the string data to simplify the presentation, which is conditional per the user passing a falsey argument or not (Default is true == truncate).
 While this is used for superficial reference displays elsewhere in the app, it was conceived for usage in admin panel, to give an at glance view on a collection line of what panels compose that collection.